UWSEDS-aut17/groupby/doc/specs.md

 ## Problem statement

-Enable social media users to gain insights about their social media use
+Enable social media users to gain insights about their social media use.

 <br>